guihkx/com.teamshiginima.ShiginimaLauncher/README.md

 ## Why?

-Because I'm always worried to run *\~unknown programs\~* on my computer.
-But thanks to Flatpak, I don't have to.
-The launcher and the game will both run in a sandboxed environment.
+Because giving read/write access to proprietary programs running on your computer is a very silly thing to do. ;)

 ## Installing